HRKings/GitGud/Flow/GitGud_Flow.md

 - Lower case;
 - Snake case;
-- This can be anything you want, and usually is left to the git inti default.
+- This can be anything you want, and usually is left to the git into default.

 ### 1.3 - WIP